 within this ‘verse, but it exists with a weight that shapes and warps the characters’ world.
 It’s an excellent

-‘verse for wrangling with the cultural mythos of Sherlock Holmes.
+‘verse for wrestling with the cultural mythos of Sherlock Holmes.
 (Which is exactly why I turned to 22nd Century for my summer Holmestice story, “Persistence of Memory

-,” when I wanted to talk about the way that Elementary S2 had been sidelining Joan Watson and my frustration with the way that some had been defending it with “because canon.”)language_escapes
+,” when I wanted to talk about Elementary S2 sidelining Joan Watson and my frustration with the way that some had been defending it as “because canon.”)language_escapes

 ' story plays very nicely with mine (technically they’re not in the same continuity, but there’s only a short distance between the two), and she explores what it means to be a Lestrade in a world where everyone knows that Lestrades are always wrong.
 We also get plenty of what I love about Beth Lestrade: obstinance, optimism, and gratuitous kicking-in-of-doors.
 It’s really a lovely story, and it made me very happy.